js-girls/workshop/docs/level1/00-intro.md

 **A Facebook-like timeline**

-This walk-through will guide you through the development of the app.
+This tutorial will guide you through the development of the app.

-We will be introducing new concepts on each step so make sure you understand what's going on before going further!
+We will be introducing new concepts on each step, so make sure you understand what's going on before going further!
 If you have any doubts, please ask your coach for help.

 ## Setup your Firebase